-Here are the key Scripture passages that Matthew speaks on.
+Here are the key Scripture passages that Matthew addresses.

-I am pleased that Matt begins with this passage and honestly tries to address the primary contention of traditional interpretation – namely, that heterosexual marriage is the divine plan for sexual relations.
-It is a straight forward passage:
+I am pleased that Matthew begins with this passage and honestly tries to address the primary contention of traditional interpretation–namely, that heterosexual marriage is the divine plan for sexual relations.
+It is a straightforward passage:

 “This at last is bone of my bones